How Envio Simplifies Data Retrieval for Multichain DApps

-Envio is thrilled to unveil its latest innovation: multi-chain indexing.
+Envio is thrilled to unveil its latest multichain indexing feature.
 This groundbreaking feature heralds a new era in Web3 development, offering builders a seamless way to access fragmented data across multiple chains.
 With this capability, indexing and accessing data from smart contracts on multiple chains becomes effortless through a unified GraphQL API.

 To witness the power of this advancement in action, let's explore a practical example using Envio’s Greeter Contract Tutorial further below.